Who can apply to be a volunteer?

 - Dementia Awareness amongst other topics.

-We require all volunteers to attend a training day before starting their voluntary placement if possible, or within two months of starting.
+We require all volunteers to attend a training day, or complete their modules through E Learning, before starting their voluntary placement if possible, or within two months of starting.

 Why do people want to volunteer in a hospital?